 How Much to Order

 Boiled crawfish is typically sold by the pound — even at restaurants.
 A pound of crawfish might sound like a lot, but there isn’t a ton of meat on the critters.
 Locals who are already adept at extracting the meat (see below) can easily put down six pounds in one sitting, while newbies might call it after a pound or two.
-A good rule of thumb is 3-5 pounds per person — plus plenty of sides, of course.
+A good rule of thumb is 3 to 5 pounds per person — plus plenty of sides, of course.

 Ways to Enjoy It